samuelpowell/Spinnaker.jl/README.md

 an XML file).
 Nodes exist as part of a node map, of which there are several: the camera node map controls camera features; the stream node map controls image buffers; and the transport node map controls the speciifc transport layer of the device.
 Nodes values by be integer valued, floating point valued, an enumeration, etc. Node operations are currently defined in the `Node.jl` source file.
-Future development could refine this interface, inlclud a significant reduction in code duplication, by introducing a node type which, alongside the nodemap types introduced recently, would allow dispatch to implement the appropriate actions.